thucne/thucs-lexicons/README.md

 * The project is aimed to achieve good practices of using TS/JS and React
 * Special thanks to Free Dictionary API, this app cannot be built without a free dictionary API like this!
 * What to expect (when I'm done)
-    * A small app that allows us to search and add to our browser storage favorite words (not too much words as your browser has a very small limit amount of storage)
+    * A small app that allows us to search and add to our browser storage favorite words (not too much words as I'm using a  free Supabase plan 🙂)
     * Applying good practices in both TS/JS and React including proper use of TS types, components splitting (atomic pattern), data fetching/rendering, state management with redux, fetching data with GraphQL (right now I'm using RESTs and SWR for data fetching, just for now!) and more!
-    * SEO friendly with dynamic routes
+    * SEO friendly with dynamic routes.

-* Keywords: Next.js, TypeScript, MUI, Redux, React Hook Form, GraphQL...
+* Keywords: Next.js, TypeScript, MUI, Redux, Advanced DOM manipulation, React Event Listener, React Hooks.

 ## Getting Started